 Jacksonville is around the same temperature as New Orleans in the winter.
-The temperature in Jacksonville is usually 53°F (12°C) in January, and New Orleans stays around 51°F (11°C).
+The daily temperature in Jacksonville averages around 53°F (12°C) in January, and New Orleans fluctuates around 51°F (11°C).

 Jacksonville usually receives more sunshine than New Orleans during winter.
 Jacksonville gets 191 hours of sunny skies, while New Orleans receives 158 hours of full sun in the winter.

 New Orleans receives a lot of rain in the winter.
 In January, Jacksonville usually receives less rain than New Orleans.
 Jacksonville gets 3.3 inches (83 mm) of rain, while New Orleans receives 5.2 inches (131 mm) of rain each month for the winter.

 The spring brings many poeple to Jacksonville as well as New Orleans.
 Also, many visitors come to New Orleans in the spring for the activities around the city.

 In the spring, Jacksonville is around the same temperature as New Orleans.
 Typically, the spring temperatures in Jacksonville in April average around 68°F (20°C), and New Orleans averages at about 68°F (20°C).